potmdehex/homm3tools/README.md

 ##### [List of homm3tools contributors](https://github.com/potmdehex/homm3tools/blob/master/CONTRIBUTORS.md)

-### Donations
-If you like homm3tools and wish to donate towards its development, you can do so with [Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FH4RSQKJTMWJS).
-Any donations are greatly appreciated.

 ### Disclaimer
 This software is not in any way official and is not endorsed by anyone.